Cosmetic surgery in Australia: Risk factors

 Due to cosmetic surgery being an elective surgical procedure it is of common assumption that the risk factors around these surgeries are lower than that of other surgeries.
 The invasive procedures have numerous risk factors as it is still a medical procedure, all of which come with a level of risk.
 The non-invasive treatments also come with a level of risk although lower than invasive methods.
 This common impression can be linked to the controversies surrounding the trade as critics struggle to see the link between the benefits and the risk facts.
-Surgeries are generally linked to, although not restricted to, risk factors effecting the area in which the surgery is performed.
+Surgeries are generally linked to, although not restricted to, risk factors affecting the area in which the surgery is performed.
 Some of the common risks are the development of a hematoma, organ damage, deep vein thrombosis, seroma, excessive bleeding, swelling, bruising, ectropion (optical), blindness (optical), obstruction of airways (nasal), loss of sensation, excessive scarring (including of keloid scars), a shift in position of hair line effecting symmetry and nerve damage.